 Urinary infections.
 Reflux vesicoureteral

 Urinary infections are common in children and have a tendency to recur.
 Today we have diagnostic assistants to investigate the causes that favour them.

 There are also specific treatments to prevent them.

 If they are associated with bladder-ureteral reflux, they can damage the kidney.
 Therefore, diagnosis and treatment of reflux is important.
 It is not always necessary to act through surgery.
 Currently, endoscopic reflux treatment is more frequent.
 But there are some cases in which a spontaneous resolution can be expected.

 Obstructive pathologies of the urinary tract.
 Prenatal diagnosis

 Ultrasound scans during pregnancy have allowed dilating of the urinary tract of the fetus.
 Not all dilations are obstructive.
 It is generally wise to wait for the child’s birth and perform the relevant tests.

 There are variations in the degree of dilation that indicate the urgency to make the diagnosis.

-Serious malformations of the urogenital apparatus must be treated by teams trained in specialized centers.
+Serious malformations of the urogenital apparatus must be treated by teams trained in specialized centres.
 Fortunately, they are not frequent.